CristianBerglund/gruppgit/README.md

 | col 1 is |  left-aligned | $1600 |
 | col 2 is |    centered   |   $12 |
 | col 3 is | right-aligned |    $1 |

+# user story 009:
+You can create a horizontal break to divide your text by placing three (or more) underscores

+___

+or asterisks

+***

+or hyphens

+---

+on their own line.

 # userstory 11